PitToYondeKudasai/Deep_RL_models/README.md

   - PPO
   - A2C
 - Meta-RL A3C: Implementation of A3C to train a meta-RL agent to navigate in a maze
+  - A3C_main_data_parallelization: Is a version of the A3C where the child nodes collect data and the main node compute the gradient